-From the oldest structures to man-made houses, the search is on for the traces of the past.
-We present you with a list of homes, which are thought to be 10 of the oldest houses in the world.
+From the oldest structures to man-made houses, we present a list of ten homes thought to be the oldest in the world

 Next is the Palace of Minos, estimated to have been built in around 1700 BC, followed by Villa Almerico Capra, which has roots dating back to 1580.

 Thoor Ballylee in Ireland, which was reportedly built in the sixteenth century, is believed to be the fourth oldest house.

 Who can forget the painful past etched in the diary by Anne Frank, a victim of the holocaust?
 The home that she lived in before her death in a Nazi camp is believed to be one of the 10 oldest houses in the world.

 Other homes that are thought to be some of the oldest include Blenheim Palace, England; Mount Vermon, USA; Monticello, USA; Finca Virgia; and the Mark Twain House.

 Read on to find more about these historic buildings that are believed to be 10 oldest houses in the world.